Alvearie/de-identification/docs/masking-providers.md

 ```

   In this example, only the HASH (last) privacy provider is applied
   to the gender data element of the Patient FHIR Resource.

-### Handling unrecognized input values, exceptions raised by privacy providers
+### Handling unrecognized input values and exceptions raised by privacy providers

    Next, this topic describes the operation of the various privacy providers
    that are offered by the Data De-Identification Service in the case of either null